 You can also join our Beta Tester community and/or subscribe to our newsletter, but this is not mandatory.

 You can play and train your aim at 3D Aim Trainer for Free and without an account, however, in order to get better at fps games, creating an account grants you 3 main great benefits:

 3D Aim Trainer is available for you on your browser, whether PC or Mac.
 And the downloaded Desktop version is available for hard-core gamers.
-The Android mobile app allows you to train anywhere and anytime.
+Our Android and IOS mobile apps allow you to train anywhere and anytime.